MattBidewell/Matty.dev/_posts/2023-02-18-logging-best-practices.md

 ### 1. Test your logs

 I don't mean unit tests.
 What I mean is if you write logs then go into your service and take a look at the output.
-Anwser the following,  is it what you expected?
+Answer the following,  is it what you expected?
 Is anything missing?
 Are they understandable?
 Do you need more/less context?

 Share it with a teammate and ask do they understand the output?